Incredibles 2: Plot

-Three months after defeating Syndrome, the Parr family (alias the Incredibles) and Lucius Best (alias Frozone) battle the Underminer and prevent him from destroying the city hall, but are unable to stop him from robbing a bank and escaping.
-The collateral damage gives the government the excuse to shut down the Superhero Relocation Program, denying the Parrs and other supers financial assistance.
-When Violet Parr's crush Tony Rydinger discovers her superhero identity, Agent Rick Dicker accidentally erases Tony's entire memory of her instead of just the event.
+The Parrs (The Incredibles) and Lucius Best (Frozone) battle The Underminer in Municiberg.
+The superheroes prevent the villain from destroying city hall, but fail to stop him from robbing a bank and making his escape.
+The resulting massive property damage prompt the government to shut down the Superhero Relocation Program, ending financial assistance for the "supers".
+Violet's classmate and love interest, Tony Rydinger, discovers her superhero identity; Agent Rick Dicker accidentally erases Tony's entire knowledge of Violet instead of just this incident.

-A wealthy businessman named Winston Deavor and his sister Evelyn, who run a media and telecommunications giant called DevTech, propose secret missions to Lucius, Helen Parr (alias Elastigirl) and Bob Parr (alias Mr. Incredible).
-These will be recorded and publicized, to regain public trust in superheroes.
-Winston chooses Helen for the initial missions, believing her to be less accident-prone than the men.
-Bob struggles in his new role as a stay-at-home parent, simultaneously trying to deal with Dash's math homework, Violet's heartache over Tony standing her up for their first date due to his memory wipe, and the chaos of baby Jack-Jack's burgeoning superpowers.
+Wealthy siblings Winston and Evelyn Deavor, who run the telecommunications company DevTech, propose secret missions to Helen, Bob, and Lucius, which are to be recorded and broadcast in a movement to regain public trust in superheroes.
+Winston chooses Helen for their initial missions as she has caused the least property damage.
+Initially reluctant to be away from her family and risking getting into trouble with the law, Helen accepts after a talk with Bob.
+Meanwhile, Winston rehouses the Parrs in a luxury mansion.

-Edna Mode develops a suit to help control Jack-Jack's abilities.
-In the city of New Urbem, Helen encounters a supervillain known as "Screenslaver", who projects hypnotic images by hacking into monitors.
-After preventing him from destroying a crowded commuter train, and thwarting his attempt to kill an ambassador, she tracks him to an apartment building and unmasks him as a Pizza Planet worker, who says he cannot remember his actions.
-At a party celebrating the Screenslaver's arrest, Winston announces a summit of world leaders to legalize supers, hosted aboard his luxury yacht, the Everjust.
+Bob struggles in his new role as a stay-at-home parent, left to deal with Violet's dejection over Tony forgetting their first date, Dash's math homework, and the chaos of baby Jack-Jack's burgeoning superpowers.
+He suppresses envy for Helen and, at Lucius's advice, calls on Edna Mode to babysit Jack-Jack.
+Meanwhile, in the city of New Urbem, Helen encounters the supervillain Screenslaver, a hacker who can perform hypnosis through any screen.
+After preventing him from destroying a crowded hovertrain and thwarting his assassination attempt on an ambassador, she tracks his signals and infiltrates his base.
+Defeating him, she unmasks him only to discover a disoriented pizza delivery driver.
+At a party celebrating Helen's success, Winston announces a summit of world leaders to legalize the supers on live television, hosted aboard his luxury hydrofoil yacht, the Everjust, and attended by all "supers" coming out of hiding.